AtahanKocc/Amazon/README.md

 This project is a case study.
 The project was written as Project Maven.
 In addition, Selenium, JUnit and Log4J libraries have been used in this application.

 ### Libraries
-Selenium, JUnit , WebDriverManager , Log4J.
+- Selenium
+- JUnit
+- WebDriverManager
+- Log4J.